hahnfabian/turtlebot-detection-service/README.md

 ## Dataset
-The was trained on a dataset of TurtleBot images.
+The model was trained on a dataset of TurtleBot images.
 It is available here: [Dataset Link](https://huggingface.co/datasets/fhahn/turtlebot-detection-dataset-v1).